cbuccella/cbuccella/README.md

 - 👋 Hi, I’m @cbuccella
-- 👀 I’m interested in VR development and learning application.
+- 👀 I’m a Learning Experience Designer and AI Enthuaist.
-- 🌱 I’m currently learning C# and the Unity engine.
+- 🌱 I’m currently building learning things of all shapes and sizes.
-- 💞️ I’m looking to collaborate on VR and learning applications.
+- 💞️ I’m looking to collaborate with anyone!
 - 📫 How to reach me at chrisbuccella@gmail.com

 <!---